AdithyaSrivastava01/Medical_Care/README.md

-# VistaCare: AI-Powered Medical Query Assistant (RAG-Based Web App)
+# MedQuery AI: AI-Powered Medical Query Assistant (RAG-Based Web App)

 This project leverages a Retrieval-Augmented Generation (RAG)-based web application that answers medical-related queries accurately.
 The system ingests knowledge from a medical book titled *The GALE ENCYCLOPEDIA of MEDICINE SECOND EDITION*, enabling it to generate informed and reliable responses.
 The project implements an LLM-based retrieval and contextual augmentation to enhance accuracy.
 The application ensures efficient query resolution and improves medical information accessibility through a user-friendly web interface.